MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Regarding features, as **Makestagram** is a photo sharing app, users should be able to either upload photos from their existing photo library or capture new photos with the built-in camera.

-Regarding structure, let's discuss the process, step-by-step:
+Regarding structure, let's discuss the process step-by-step:

 ![image](photo_taking_structure.png)

 1. The user taps the camera button, which triggers an event in the `TimelineViewController`.
 (Currently, we are logging "Take Photo" to the console during this step.)
 2. The `TimelineViewController` notifies a helper class, called `PhotoTakingHelper`, that the camera button was pressed.
 (We use the `PhotoTakingHelper` to handle all of our photo related features to help make our code more modular and easier to read.)
 3. The `PhotoTakingHelper` presents the popover that allows the user to choose between taking a photo with the camera or picking one from the library.
 (The popover is implemented as a `UIAlertController`, a standard iOS component.)
 4. Once the user has selected one of the two options, we present a `UIImagePickerController`, another standard iOS component.
-(The `UIImagePickerController` handles the actual image picking - either by letting the user take a picture, or by letting them pick one from their library)
+(The `UIImagePickerController` handles the actual image picking - either by letting the user take a picture, or by letting them pick one from their library.)
 5. Once the user is finished, the selected image gets returned to the `PhotoTakingHelper`
 6. The `PhotoTakingHelper` notifies the `TimelineViewController` that a photo has been picked, and returns the image to the `TimelineViewController`.

 As you can see, there are many steps to getting our photo features up and running.
-If we skipped diagramming our structure, and went straight to coding, we would probably make the mistake of putting all of our code into the `TimelineViewController` or `PhotoViewController`, which would lead to an *extremely messy project*!
+If we skipped diagramming our structure and went straight to coding, we would probably make the mistake of putting all of our code into the `TimelineViewController` or `PhotoViewController`, which would lead to an *extremely messy project*!

-When working on your own apps, remember to use helper classes to handle distinct features.
+When working on your own apps remember to use helper classes to handle distinct features.
 For instance, a `PhotoTakingHelper` to handle all image capturing or a `MicrophoneRecordingHelper` to record all sound from the microphone.

 #Maintaining Project Structure